Identifying Peer-Reviewed Articles

 - Longer, in-depth articles.

-- Articles include abstracts, introductions, research questions, literature reviews, methods,
+- Abstracts, introductions, research questions, literature reviews, methods, results, conclusions, etc.

 - Inform other scholars and students in higher education of new research and findings.